HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Methodology

-Then the positive response $\Tilde{y}^+$ and the negative response $\Tilde{y}^-$ are selected from this set of sampled responses $\Tilde{Y}$.
-The quadruples $(Q, T, \Tilde{y}^+, \Tilde{y}^-)$ are then collected from each table understanding task, thereby constructing the training set $\mathcal{D}$.
+Then the positive response $\tilde{y}^+$ and the negative response $\tilde{y}^-$ are selected from the hybrid-modal candidate response set $\tilde{Y}$.
+The quadruples $(Q, T, \tilde{y}^+, \tilde{y}^-)$ are then collected from each table understanding task, thereby constructing the training set $\mathcal{D}$.
 Finally, the MLLM is optimized on the collected dataset $\mathcal{D}$ using the Direct Preference Optimization (DPO)~\cite{rafailov2023direct} method:

-where $\beta$ is a hyperparameter and $\sigma$ denotes the Sigmoid function. $\mathcal{M}^{\text{ref}}$ represents the reference model, which remains fixed throughout the training process. $\mathcal{M}$ is the table understanding model that can be optimized.
-Since these responses $\Tilde{Y}$ are sampled from both unimodal and multi-modal representations of tables, we propose the modality-consistency based response sampling method to find more typical negatives for DPO training.
+where $\beta$ is a hyperparameter and $\sigma$ denotes the Sigmoid function. $\mathcal{M}^{\text{ref}}$ represents the reference model, which remains fixed throughout the training process. $\mathcal{M}$ denotes the table understanding model to be optimized during training.
+Since the hybrid-modal candidate response set $\tilde{Y}$ contains responses from both unimodal and multi-modal inputs, we propose a modality-consistency based response sampling method to select more representative negative samples for DPO training.

-\textbf{DPO Sampling via Modality-Consistency.} To effectively construct the DPO training dataset $\mathcal{D}$, it is crucial to carefully select both the positive response $\Tilde{y}^+$ and the negative response $\Tilde{y}^-$ from the sampled response set $\Tilde{Y}$.
-Instead of randomly sampling negative examples across varying modalities, \method{} employs a modality-consistency strategy.
-This approach prioritizes the selection of representative negative responses for training, thereby minimizing the introduction of spurious signals that could inadvertently bias the modality preference during optimization.
+\textbf{Modality-Consistency based Optimization.} To construct the DPO training dataset $\mathcal{D}$ for modality-consistent optimization, it is crucial to carefully select the positive response $\tilde{y}^+$ and the representative negative response $\tilde{y}^-$ from the hybrid-modal candidate response set $\tilde{Y}$. \method{} enhances the diversity of candidate responses by incorporating responses from different modalities (Eq.~\ref{eq:multimodal}).
+However, if the negative response is selected randomly across modalities or consistently chosen from a single modality, the model may exploit spurious modality-specific cues and develop a modality preference during optimization, as observed in multi-modal contrastive learning~\cite{liu2023universal}.
+Therefore, \method{} employs a modality-consistency optimization strategy that prioritizes the representative negative response that generalizes across the table representations of different modalities, by selecting the most frequent incorrect response across modalities as the negative.

-More concretely, the DPO loss, as defined in Eq.~\ref{eq:dpo}, is derived from the Bradley-Terry model:
+Concretely, the DPO loss in Eq.~\ref{eq:dpo} is derived from the Bradley-Terry model: